InspiryThemes/realhomes-docs/docs/properties-shortcode.md

 ## Visual Composer Support

-`[properties]` short code comes integrated with visual composer and if you have installed and activated visual composer.
+`[properties]` shortcode comes integrated with visual composer and if you have installed and activated visual composer.

 You can view the properties element under the theme tab as displayed in screen shot below.